bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Ruben Somsen: 00:21:17

-Somehow, so there needs to be some kind of genesis moment where the tokens were generated.
+There needs to be some kind of genesis moment where the tokens were generated.
-So the whole point of this system is that it allows you to create tokens and then spend them.
+The whole point of this system is that it allows you to create tokens and then spend them.
-And so first, the USD Tether people would have to issue this token.
+So first, the USD Tether people would have to issue this token.
-And generally, the way that's done in RGB is actually you do use an OP_RETURN.
+Generally, the way that's done in RGB is actually you do use an `OP_RETURN`.
 So first, there's going to be a transaction.
-The transaction has an OP_RETURN, so everybody can see it.
+The transaction has an `OP_RETURN`, so everybody can see it.
-And that transaction says, "Hereby, I declare that now inside of this new UTXO there are just 1 million dollars worth of USD Tether."
+And that transaction says, "Hereby, I declare that now inside of this new UTXO there are just 1 million dollars worth of USD Tether".

 Sjors Provoost: 00:21:52

-This is actually where your hash at least comes up because what is in the OP_RETURN as far as I know is a hash of a JSON file.
+This is actually where your hash comes up, because what is in the `OP_RETURN`, as far as I know, is a hash of a JSON file.
 So anybody who has the JSON file will know that the hash refers to it.
 And they can then read the JSON file and see what the supply is and what the rules are for whatever asset has been created.